yakivmospan/android-snippets/README.md

 - [Spinner](/gists/spinner)
 - [Widget](/gists/widget)

 Please don't forget to star, fork and share this repo with you friends if you find it useful.
-For more interesting stuff [visit my blog](http://yakivmospan.blogspot.com/).
+[Visit my blog](http://yakivmospan.blogspot.com/) for more interesting stuff.
 Thanks!

 ==